 Additionally, punitive damages may be available if there’s clear and convincing evidence that the defendant’s conduct was malicious, fraudulent, or oppressive.
 Punitive awards are only available in the most serious cases, like those involving drunk drivers or hit-and-run motorists after a fatal crash.

-Can I Get Money If I’m Blamed For an Auto Accident in the State of Nevada?
+Can I Get Money If I’m Blamed For an Auto Accident in Nevada?

 Nevada has a modified comparative negligence law with a 51 percent bar to recovery.
 This means that as long as you share less than 51% of the blame, you can receive a monetary award.